bsoverns/AssistantAi/README.md

    - The key will be stored in a local file named "ApiKey.json".
    - Once set up, the application will automatically use this key for all future sessions.
    - To change or remove the key, simply delete the "ApiKey.json" file.
+4. Alternatively you can download the latest stable build from the top workflow (main) under the action page: https://github.com/bsoverns/AssistantAi/actions.

 ## Support and Contributions

 If you find this project helpful or inspiring, consider supporting its development.
 Your contributions enable the continuous improvement and creation of new and exciting features.

-For the latest stable version, download the build from the latest workflow under the action page: https://github.com/bsoverns/AssistantAi/actions.

 ## API Status Indicators